Flying by the Seat of our Points: Last Minute Travel Challenge

 Introducing Frequent Miler’s 2024 team challenge: Flying by the Seat of our Points!
 With this year’s challenge, three of us will compete to book last-minute travel.
 Within each of three stages, our judges will give us our assignments (where to go and when to get there) and we’ll have just a couple of days to make it happen.
-For example, perhaps I’ll be in Chicago on a Wednesday and will learn that I need to be in Morocco by Friday.
-My goal then will be not just to get there in time, but to book an awesome award flight to get there.
-While “awesome” is in the eye of the beholder, the idea is to get a combination of great value for my points plus a great and preferably luxurious flight.
-Similarly, I’ll have to find a great place to stay in Morocco and will try my best to get great value booking the hotel with points (or free night certificates, or whatever).
+The goal will be not just to get to each place in time, but to book awesome flight and hotel awards.
+While “awesome” is in the eye of the beholder, the idea is to get a combination of great value for our points plus great comfort or luxury.
 In this challenge, the contestants will be flying separately, but if all goes well, we’ll meet up twice — somewhere in the world.

 Team Challenges (Background)